tsileo/blobstash/README.md

 ### Talks to the DB with using Redis protocol

-You can inspect the database with any Redis-compatible client:
+You can inspect the database with any Redis-compatible client.

 ```console
 $ redis-cli -p 9736